StructuredDecisionIntelligence/Structured_Decision_Intelligence/README.md

 This repository is intended not merely as a declaration, but as a **functional installation**.
 It can be ingested by LLMs, enforcement agents, simulation environments, or decision systems to **instantiate Governed Intelligence (GI)**.

-If adopted properly, this protocol ceases to be software and becomes **physics** — the immutable gravity of governed thought.
+If adopted properly, this protocol ceases to be software and becomes **physics**—the immutable gravity of governed thought.

 **Semantic.
 Lawful.
 Aligned.**